pdf-raku/PDF-Class-raku/README.md

 ```
 Things to note:

 - as well as `PDF::Class`and `PDF::Page`.
-This module contains definitions for many other PDF internal objects, including streams, dictionaries(hashs), arrays and others, as listed below.
+This module contains definitions for many other PDF internal objects, including streams, dictionaries(hashes), arrays and others, as listed below.
-- There is generally a one-to-one correspondance between raw dictionary entries and accessors, e.g. `$pdf<Root><AA>` versus `$pdf.Root.AA`.
+- There is generally a one-to-one correspondence between raw dictionary entries and accessors, e.g. `$pdf<Root><AA>` versus `$pdf.Root.AA`.
 - There are often accessor aliases, to aide clarity.
 E.g. `$pdf.Root.AA` can also be written as `$pdf.catalog.additional-actions`.
 - The classes often contain additional accessor and helper methods.
 For example `$pdf.page(10)` - references page 10, without the need to navigate the catalog and page tree.